jobright-ai/2025-Sales-Internship/README.md

 ---
 <h4>
-Only jobs posted in the last 7 days are listed due to capacity constraints.
+Only jobs posted in the last <span style="color: red; font-weight: bold; font-size: larger;">7</span> days are listed due to capacity constraints.
 <br>
 For a complete list, see the full spreadsheet below:
 </h4>